Khmer Rouge

-In the 1970s, the Khmer Rouge were largely supported and funded by the Chinese Communist Party, receiving approval from Mao Zedong; it is estimated that at least 90% of the foreign aid which was provided to the Khmer Rouge came from China.
-The regime was removed from power in 1979 when Vietnam invaded Cambodia and quickly destroyed most of the Khmer Rouge's forces.
-The Khmer Rouge then fled to Thailand, whose government saw them as a buffer force against the Communist Vietnamese.
+In the 1970s, the Khmer Rouge was largely supported and funded by the CCP, receiving approval from CCP Chairman Mao Zedong; it is estimated that at least 90% of the foreign aid which was provided to the Khmer Rouge came from China.
+The regime was removed from power in 1979 when Vietnam invaded Cambodia and quickly destroyed most of its forces.
+The Khmer Rouge then fled to Thailand, whose government saw them as a buffer force against the Communist Party of Vietnam (CPV).
 The Khmer Rouge continued to fight against the Vietnamese and the government of the new People's Republic of Kampuchea until the end of the war in 1989.
 The Cambodian governments-in-exile (including the Khmer Rouge) held onto Cambodia's United Nations seat (with considerable international support) until 1993, when the monarchy was restored and the name of the Cambodian state was changed to the Kingdom of Cambodia.
 A year later, thousands of Khmer Rouge guerrillas surrendered themselves in a government amnesty.

-In 1996, a new political party called the Democratic National Union Movement was formed by Ieng Sary, who was granted amnesty for his role as the deputy leader of the Khmer Rouge.
-The organisation was largely dissolved by the mid-1990s and finally surrendered completely in 1999.
-In 2014, two Khmer Rouge leaders, Nuon Chea and Khieu Samphan, were jailed for life by a United Nations-backed court which found them guilty of crimes against humanity for their roles in the Khmer Rouge's genocidal campaign.
+In 1996, a new political party called the Democratic National Union Movement was formed by Ieng Sary, who was granted amnesty, despite his role as the deputy leader of the Khmer Rouge, in exchange for his defection and his role in persuading other Khmer Rouge fighters to surrender.
+This move helped to further dissolve the Khmer Rouge organization and was a calculated political decision to end the ongoing civil war by incorporating former resistance leaders.
+The Khmer Rouge was largely dissolved by the mid-1990s and finally surrendered completely in 1999.
+Ieng Sary was arrested in 2007 and was charged with crimes against humanity but died of heart failure before the case against him could be brought to a verdict.
+In 2014, two Khmer Rouge leaders, Nuon Chea and Khieu Samphan, were jailed for life by the United Nations-backed Extraordinary Chambers in the Courts of Cambodia, which found them guilty of crimes against humanity for their roles in the Khmer Rouge's genocidal campaign.

 Etymology

-The term Khmers rouges, French for red Khmers, was coined by King Norodom Sihanouk and later adopted by English speakers (in the form of the corrupted version Khmer Rouge).
+The term Khmers rouges, French for red Khmers, was coined by King Norodom Sihanouk and it was later adopted by English speakers (in the form of the corrupted version Khmer Rouge).
 It was used to refer to a succession of communist parties in Cambodia which evolved into the Communist Party of Kampuchea and later the Party of Democratic Kampuchea.
 Its military was known successively as the Kampuchean Revolutionary Army and the National Army of Democratic Kampuchea.

+Since the deterioration in relations between Vietnam and Democratic Kampuchea, the Vietnamese government no longer recognize the legitimacy of the Khmer Rouge, and as a result, they call the Khmer Rouge the Pol Pot-Ieng Sary clique (Tập đoàn Pol Pot-Ieng Sary) or the Pol Pot-Ieng Sary reactionary clique (Tập đoàn phản động Pol Pot-Ieng Sary).